MPI-IS/cute-shm/README.md

 If the RAM of the computer gets full, transfer to the shared memory will not only fail, the process will also crash with a bus error.
 This is a system error that cannot be managed by the python exception handling.

+It has also been observed that the process becomes stuck when the RAM limit is exceeded.

 ### Garbage collection of the shared memory

 Shared memory numpy arrays buffers is a pointer to the buffer of a related instance of `shared_memory.SharedMemory`.